 Maybe this is your niche market and you have lots of experience helping other companies with a similar issue.
 Maybe it’s a particular skill set your team possesses, your research, your algorithm, or your project management process.
 Or maybe you’ve won 27 Academy Awards for best picture, and you know you can make this a hit.

 Talk about WHY you can make this a successful project and deliver results, but (broken record) keep it brief.

 Keeping in mind that the purpose of the executive summary is to sell, it’s now time to close the deal.

-Make the client feel like they have no other chance for happiness than to hire you because of X and Y that differentiate you from the competition and proves your solution is the one that will make their dreams come true.
+Make the client feel like they have no other chance for happiness than to hire you and proves your solution is the one that will make their dreams come true.

 Talk about why you want to work with them — a little flattery goes a long way — and about how, as partners, you will be successful.

 Without further adieu, here are four (fictional) business proposal executive summary examples that will get your prospects excited to work with you.

 1. Example of Ecommerce Executive Summary